Dark Chocolate Crinkle Cookies are a holiday favorite and go by many names,

 Finally, add the flour mixture and gently blend until completely combined.
 Do not overmix!
 Too much stirring after adding flour can make any baked good less tender.

-Step Six: Cover and Chill for 4-plus hours
+Step 6: Cover Batter and Chill for 4 – 12 hours

 Baked goods need to chill in the refrigerator for a few reasons: